 The soft tissue (gums) and bone around dental implants are at the same risk of inflammation and gum disease as those around natural teeth.
-If you have implants you should look after them just like natural teeth:
+If you have implants you should look after them just like natural teeth.
+Advice on looking after dental implants:

 - clean between and around implants carefully using cleaning aids and toothbrushes as advised by the dental team